maurodibert/wapp/lib/tasks.md

 ## Decisions
 - change way of displaying days, more appealing day week.
 - use containers instead of gradients in game cards
-- Packages: Provider, GetIt, ImIcons, Intl, TimeZoneNative
+- Packages: Provider, GetIt, ImIcons, Intl

 ### Doubts
 - how to display spread
+- timezones (wot)